petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 It wasn't the first time they'd had this conversation.
 "I'm your sister and will always love you, but this is about ethics in..."

 Barbie cut her off: "My Uber is here.
-Can we do this when I'm back from Utah?"
+Can we talk about this when I'm back from Utah?"

 <hr>